mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 Do not use pointers to slices.
 Slices are already reference types which point to an underlying array.
 If you want a function to modify a slice, then return that slice from the function, rather than passing a pointer.

-<aside>This rule is not yet fully applied to the `model` package due to backwards compatibility requirements.</aside>
+This rule is not yet fully applied to the `model` package due to backwards compatibility requirements.

 ### Avoid creating more ToJSON methods